 Get ready for an adventure game during which you will have goosebumps all over your body!
 Asylum escape room involves actors, audio guides and thematic scenarios, to guarantee you are in alert during its whole duration.
 You will for sure not be able to rest and will want to get out of there as soon as possible.
 It took us 52 minutes to manage to “survive” which was considered to be quite a good result, however we believe that without being stuck at one or two tasks we’d have done even better.
 We must say that the tasks and puzzles were very thought-through so you’d better come here with a clear mind and energy to use your logical thinking fully.
 Good luck!

-There are many more to try and hopefully on our TO-DO-LIST soon.
+There are few more to try and hopefully on our TO-DO-LIST soon.
 Here is what we found available in English language:

 Divny Dom (Strange house)